Overhead Crane Inspection St. Louis, MO

 - Corroded, cracked, or deformed members

-Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance before the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you can use the crane system.
+Any modified, repaired, reinstalled, altered, new, or updated crane needs to be inspected to ensure compliance prior to the initial operation.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by certified OEM representatives to ensure that all working components have been installed properly and functionally-tested.
-These trained technicians need to provide a written report of the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
-Contact us now to come take a look at your new crane before getting started!
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to ensure that all parts of the system have been tested and properly installed.
+These trained technicians need to provide a full report on the findings.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
+Contact us now or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the St. Louis, MO area or elsewhere throughout the Midwest.